-We will help you through the process of dealing with an emergency and call an operative to assist where applicable.
+We will help you through the emergency and call an operative to assist where applicable.

 - You will need to open the door and then go into a different room before the operative enters.
 The operative will wipe down the front door if they have to touch it;

-- They will use protective equipment, clean the area they are working in before and after, and your household will need to remain in a different room for the entirety of the appointment; and
+- They will use protective equipment and clean the area they are working in before and after.
+Your household will need to remain in a different room for the entirety of the appointment; and

 - They will make the situation safe, and we will contact you about any follow-up work if required.